 The Prudential Code allows the Commissioner to borrow money as long as it is prudent, affordable and sustainable.
-In accordance with its borrowing strategy for 2017/18 the Commissioner did not take out any new loans and financed capital expenditure incurred during the year through a use of capital grant, capital receipts, earmarked reserves and internal borrowing through the use of cash balances.
+In accordance with his borrowing strategy for 2018/19 the Commissioner did not take out any new loans and financed capital expenditure incurred during the year through a use of capital grant, capital receipts, earmarked reserves and internal borrowing through the use of cash balances.
 Some of the existing borrowing at the start of the financial year was repaid using resources set aside for such purposes.

-As a result, at the year end the Commissioner had a total of £31.807m of outstanding PWLB loans at actual interest rates ranging between 2.19% and 6.0% and a weighted average overall rate of 4.18%.
-Of the total outstanding debt, £0.857m of principal is repayable in 2018/19 and is classified as a current liability in the accounts, leaving £30.950m as long term borrowing shown on the balance sheet.
+As a result, at the year end the Commissioner had a total of £31.1m of outstanding PWLB loans at actual interest rates ranging between 2.65% and 6.0% and a weighted average overall rate of 4.23% (all debt outstanding is legacy debt which pre-dates the establishment of PCCs).
+Of the total outstanding debt, £0.7m of principal is repayable in 2019/20 and is classified as a current liability in the accounts, leaving £30.4m as long term borrowing shown on the balance sheet.